cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-SCHAPI-NATIONAL HYDROMETRIC DATA SUPERVISOR-EN.md

 # Context

-CS Group responsabilities for SUPERVISEUR NATIONAL DE DONNEES HYDROMETRIQUES are as follows:
+CS Group responsabilities for NATIONAL HYDROMETRIC DATA SUPERVISOR are as follows:
 * System specification and design
 * Development
 * Deployment of the system in SCHAPI and SPCs